As an editor, I focus on nonfiction and memoir. My favorite topics are science, nature, travel, the arts, history, and sports (especially running).

 Over the years, I’ve learned a lot about how to craft effective nature writing.
 Learn more here.

 I became a sports editor in May 2018, when I took over as coordinating editor of the High Country Running column in the Arizona Daily Sun.
 It’s a weekly column that engages and nurtures the running community throughout northern Arizona.
 If you have an idea or a news tip, send me an email.

 The previous coordinating editor, Myles Schrag, had a marvelous book idea, to celebrate the Flagstaff running community through the lens of our town’s unique relationship with the Imogene Pass Run.
-I’ve partnered with him to bring that project to fruition, and it will be published by Soulstice Publishing in August 2019.
+I partnered with him to bring that project to fruition.
+To Imogene, a Flagstaff Love Letter was published by Soulstice Publishing in September 2019.

 I also specialize in the arts, especially the theatrical arts.
-I serve on the board of the Flagstaff Shakespeare Festival and have been the volunteer editor of its marketing materials since 2016.
+I serve on the board of the Flagstaff Shakespeare Festival and was the volunteer editor of its marketing materials for three years.

 I love to read and write memoirs, especially travel memoirs.
 If you have one you’d like me to read, send it my way!

 In fact, if you have a project of any type that you think might benefit from supportive editorial attention, please contact me.